Boyfriend of admitted covert Russian agent accused of fraud

 PIERRE, S.D.
-(AP) — The boyfriend of a Russian woman who admitted she was a secret agent for the Kremlin is charged with fraud in South Dakota.
+(AP) — The boyfriend of a Russian woman who admitted she was a secret agent for the Kremlin has been charged with fraud in South Dakota, the U.S. Attorney’s Office announced Wednesday.

-The South Dakota U.S. Attorney’s Office said Wednesday that 56-year-old Paul Erickson pleaded not guilty to 11 counts of wire fraud and money laundering.
-The charges appear unrelated to the case of 30-year-old Maria Butina, who pleaded guilty in December for trying to infiltrate conservative political groups.
+Businessman and conservative political operative Paul Erickson, 56, pleaded not guilty Wednesday to 11 counts of wire fraud and money laundering, a day after he was indicted, according to the South Dakota U.S. Attorney’s Office.
+He faces up to 20 years in prison for each count.
+The charges appear unrelated to the case of Maria Butina, 30, who pleaded guilty in December for trying to infiltrate conservative political groups.

-Prosecutors say Erickson defrauded “many victims” from 1996 through 2018 in a variety of development schemes.
+Prosecutors said Erickson defrauded “many victims” from 1996 through August 2018.
+The indictment accuses Erickson of concocting a variety of schemes to carry out well over $1 million in fraudulent transactions, including recruiting investors for a string of elder care homes; developing a wheelchair that allowed a person to use the bathroom from the chair; and home-building in North Dakota’s booming oil fields.

-Erickson in 2015 helped arrange speeches in South Dakota for Butina to talk about freedom and entrepreneurship at a school, at a university and a teenage Republican camp.
+Erickson made false representations to get people to invest in the schemes, according to prosecutors.
+An attorney for Erickson didn’t immediately return a phone message seeking comment from The Associated Press.

 Most Read Nation & World Stories